EXPLORE THIS STORY

 Dominant angle identified — does not reflect unanimity of this country’s media

-Silicon Savannah: techno-optimism transposed to green trade
+Silicon Savannah: tech-optimism transposed to green trade

-East African hub: Kenya as natural leader and regional coordinator
+East African hub: Kenya as natural regional leader and coordinator

-Privileged Anglo-Saxon relations influencing carbon standard alignment
+Anglophone relations privileged influencing carbon standards alignment

 Discover how another country covers this same story.